If I could eat cookies every day for the rest of my life, I think I’d be a pretty happy camper. Especially if they were these vegan toffee cookies.

 The trick with these, if you are looking for a recipe that’s made without any eggs or dairy, is to find vegan toffee.

 You can either buy some, or make some of your own.
 Just make sure you get or make the kind that has a layer of chocolate on top.

 If you’re not vegan, any ol’ kind will do.
-I love the English toffee from Trader Joe’s – it’s actually kind of a problem.
+You can make your own, but I love the English toffee from Trader Joe’s – it’s actually kind of a problem.

 Whenever we go to the Joe’s I have to stay away from the freezer aisle because: 1. frozen enchiladas, 2. popsicles, and 3. that’s where the cookies and candies are.